regindex/suffixient-array/README.md

       booktitle = {Proceedings of the 31st International Symposium on String Processing and Information Retrieval, SPIRE 2024}, pages = {73–87}
     }

+## Contacts

+If you notice any bugs, please feel free to report them by opening a Git issue or by contacting us at davidecenzato Unive email.

 ## Funding